 The outcome is an outline plan, a profile of resources needed for delivery and assured estimates of costs.

 Turning social development ideas and innovation into a reality

-The social alternative to the Dragon's Den.
+The approach is the social investment alternative to the commercial Dragon's Den.

 Turning innovation and ideas into reality